 Hiring an Amputation Injury Lawyer In Chicago

-If you or a family member is struggling with the physical and financial consequences of losing a limb, the team at Zayed Law Offices can make all the difference in your claim for compensation.
+If you or a family member is struggling with the physical and financial consequences of losing a limb, the team at Zayed Law Offices Personal Injury Attorneys can make all the difference in your claim for compensation.

 We have a proven track record for helping amputation injury victims secure the resources they need for quality medical care and living a full life.

-Call our Chicago offices now at (312) 726-1616 or contact us online for your free consultation.
+Contact our Chicago offices for your free consultation at Zayed Law Offices Personal Injury Attorneys.
 If we choose to work with each other, we will tirelessly investigate the case, explore all possible options for maximizing your claim, and hold the negligent parties accountable for your injuries.